amalumian/www.malumian.dev/_posts/2024-06-03-hello-internet.md

 Hello Internet, this is the first post on my new website.
 Honestly, this is my first post in my whole life.
 I think it is necessary to introduce myself first.
 In short, my name is Arthur Malumian, and I am a programmer.
 On this [page](/about/) you can find more information about me.

-Lately I have been thinking that it would be a good idea to do some writing, but the question is: where?
+Lately, I've been thinking that it would be a good idea to do some writing, but the question is: where?

 ## Where

-I thought: Maybe I should choose Twitter (X) or LinkedIn or Facebook.
+I thought: Maybe I should choose Twitter (now called X) or LinkedIn or Facebook.
 All these social media sites are really cool, but my feeling is that you have to have a certain theme on them.
-For example, take Twitter - shitposting about nothing, LinkedIn - everything clearly relevant to work, Facebook - I don't think it's worth explaining.
+For example, on Twitter — there's shitposting about nothing, LinkedIn — everything needs to be work-related, and on Facebook — well, I don't think it's worth explaining.
 I didn't want to put myself in a box and I thought it would be a good idea to create my own website, I am a programmer after all.
 But the question is: what to write about?

 ## What